Shaheen Bagh: Connectivity

 This area has connectivity to nearby commercial and official areas such as Noida, Nehru Place, Sarita Vihar, Jasola, Okhla Industrial Area, Kalindi Kunj and Okhla Railway Station.
 It also has connectivity to universities like Jamia Millia Islamia, Jamia Hamdard, and Amity University.
 A metro train railway station named as Jasola Vihar Shaheen Bagh metro station connects Shaheen Bagh to the Delhi metro network.
-A metro train station is present in Sarita Vihar, around 1–2 km from Shaheen Bagh.
 Buses for major routes start from nearby Kalindi Kunj.

 Protest Site

-This place is widely known for the Shaheen Bagh protests held during the nation-wide movement against the CAA, NRC and NPR.
+This place is widely known for the Shaheen Bagh protests held during the nationwide movement against the CAA, NRC and NPR.
 The protests were mainly led by Muslim women of Shaheen Bagh in a form sit-in for more than 4 months.
 They blocked the highway connecting Noida inspired by the call of Sharjeel Imam for 'Chakka Jam' (traffic block).